 There is another engine that is called RB26DETT Z2, which is used in the Nissan Skyline GT-R-Z-Tune, which Nismo also builds.
 It has a more robust GT500 engine block and produces 495 HP and 400 lb-ft of torque.

-There are also reports regarding early RB26DETT, which can be found in the Nissan Skyline GT-R R32, which has high-speed oil starvation.
+There are also reports of oil starvation issus in the early RB26DETT, which can be found in the Nissan Skyline GT-R R32.
 This commonly happens during cornerings and hard turns.

 To add to that, you need to use high-quality engine oil; and change the engine’s timing belt every 60,000 miles to prevent breakage.

-I hope that with this little guide, you understood the RB26 engines more.
+I hope that you understand the RB26 engines more with this little guide.
 As you go deeper into the wonder of the Nissan Skyline GTRs, may this help you navigate through the things that RB26 engines have.